CSBSJU/CSCI-310/docs/study-guides/exam1.md

 * **Chapter 1**
    * The 7-layer architecture of a typical computer system along with a clear understanding of how abstraction plays a role in this architecture
    * Major hardware components of a computer system
-   * Data & control flow in a computer system
+   * Data and control flow in a computer system
    * System software vs. applications software
    * Operating systems and their functions